NVlabs/trajdata/README.md

 pip install trajdata
 ```

-In case you would also like to use datasets such as nuScenes, Lyft Level 5, View-of-Delft, or Waymo Open Motion Dataset (which require their own devkits to access raw data or additional package dependencies), the following will also install the respective devkits and/or package dependencies.
+In case you would also like to use datasets such as nuScenes, Lyft Level 5, or Waymo Open Motion Dataset (which require their own devkits to access raw data or additional package dependencies), the following will also install the respective devkits and/or package dependencies.
 ```sh
 # For nuScenes
 pip install "trajdata[nusc]"